RiccardoZappa/Hydra-windows-dockerfile/README.md

 ### 3. Build hydra

 After you run the container, see the hydra guide to build the project in the container at [Hydra](https://github.com/MIT-SPARK/Hydra).

+### 4. Set Up the ROS Environment (Every New Terminal)

+After the workspace is built, you must `source` the setup file. **You must do this every time you open a new terminal in the container.** This tells ROS where to find your compiled packages.

+**Command:**
+source /catkin_ws/devel/setup.bash